OpenTermsArchive/engine/ops/README.md

 ## Usage

 To avoid making changes on the production server by mistake, by default all commands will only affect the Vagrant development virtual machine (VM).
 Note that the VM needs to be started before with `vagrant up`.\

-To execute commands on the production server you should specify it by adding the option `--inventory ops/inventories/production.yml` to the following commands:
+To execute commands on the production servers you should specify it by adding the option `--inventory ops/inventories/production.yml` to the following commands:

 - To setup a full [(phoenix)](https://martinfowler.com/bliki/PhoenixServer.html) server: